 Blockchain is a disruptive technology expected to have a significant impact in 2022.
 With blockchain, businesses can make secure, transparent, and tamper-proof transactions between two or more parties.

-As a result, it has revolutionized many industries, including financial services, healthcare, and supply chain management.
+As a result, it has revolutionized many industries, including financial services, healthcare, and SCM.
 For example, blockchain could securely track medical records or the provenance of goods throughout the supply chain.

 5. Virtual Reality

 VR allows users to experience digital worlds realistically.
-This technology is already being used for gaming, entertainment, and training purposes.
+This technology is already used for gaming, entertainment, and training.

 Digital disruption has had a vast impact on industries and businesses across the globe.
+Technologies and business models play major roles in digital disruption.
 It can not be easy to keep up with the latest changes, but those who can adapt often reap the benefits.

 In this article, we’ve outlined what digital disruption is and how it impacts businesses.
 We also shared examples of how companies have been affected by digital disruptions in their respective industries.